ExpressionEngine/ExpressionEngine-User-Guide/source/templates/date_variable_formatting.rst

 ------

 The ``depth=`` parameter determines how many calculated units to display, starting from the largest non zero unit to the smallest.
-When depth 2 we will join the two units with ``and``.
+When depth is 2 we will join the two units with "and".
 For example, assuming a relative date 4 days, 3 hours, 2 minutes, and 1 second in the past this::

 	{entry_date:relative depth="2"}